codeDavidC/social-proof-section-master/README.md

 ## My process and what I learned

 I created an XD File before coding to create a prototype of the design.
-I also drew the containers for each element on the page to provide a visualization of how everything is structured before I code.

 I practiced how to use CSS Grid and positioning elements with start, center and end.
 I also practiced animations.